thehasnanialeen/KnowTheWeather/README.md

 4. Calgary, Alberta, Canada.
 5. Hyderabad, Telangana, India.

-All the data is hard-coded and not real at this point.
+_All the data is hard-coded and not real._

-The app has 2 screens:
+#### The app has 2 screens:

-1. **Home Screen**
+### Home Screen

+The Background in this screen will depict the current weather condition like day, night, snowfall, rain, etc.

 This screen has the following weather conditions shown:
 - Name of the city
 - Current Temperature
 - Hourly temperature for the next 24 hours (Scroll to the right of the box)
 - Daily High and Low temperature for the next 10 days (Scroll to the right of the box)
 - Sunrise and Sunset time
 - Current Wind Speed
 - Current Humidity
 - Current Feels Like Temperature
 - Current Visibility

+_All the temperatues shown in this screen are in celcius._

 Pressing the hamburger icon on the top left-hand corner will take you to a different screen where you will have the option to select a city whose weather you want to see.

-2. **List of Cities Screen**
+### List of Cities Screen

 This screen will have a list of 5 cities to choose from, which are: Regina, Toronto, Vancouver, Calgary, and Hyderabad.
+The city whose weather is currenly being shown will be highlighted.

 When you press on a particular city, you will be directed back to the Home Screen where the weather for that city will be shown.